yatoka233/Biostat626-midterm1/README.md

 Data augmentation techniques were also applied to improve the model's performance, including using binary classifier results, lagged features, Synthetic Minority Over-sampling Technique (SMOTE), and Adaptive Synthetic Sampling (ADASYN).

-Finally, two types of loss functions were used to optimize the deep learning models: cross-entropy loss and multi-class focal loss.
+For post-processing, two types of loss functions were used to optimize the deep learning models: cross-entropy loss and multi-class focal loss.
 These methods were experimented with in both Task 1 and Task 2, and the best-performing method was selected based on the evaluation metrics.

+Finally, based on the distribution characteristics of the predicted activities, obvious misclassifications were found and modified manually.